LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 Python is a **dynamically typed** language.
 In a dynamically typed language a variable or parameter can refer to any kind of value at any time.
 When the variable is used, the interpreter figures out what type it is and behaves accordingly.

 C# is a **statically typed** language.
-In a statically typed language the association between a variable or parameter and the type of value it can refer to is determined *when the variable or parameter is declared*.
-Once the declaration is made it is illegal for it to refer to a value of any other type.
+In a statically typed language the association between a variable or parameter and the type of value assigned is determined *when the variable or parameter is declared*.
+Once the declaration is made, it is illegal for that variable or parameter to be assigned a value of any other type.

 For example, this is legal in Python: